WSTB

-WSTB (88.9 FM) is a non-commercial educational radio station licensed to Streetsboro, Ohio, carrying an alternative rock format known as "88.9 The Alternation".
-Owned by the Streetsboro City School District, the station serves the Akron metro area.
-WSTB's studios are located at Streetsboro High School in Streetsboro, while the station transmitter is in nearby Kent on the campus of Kent State University.
-In addition to a standard analog transmission, WSTB is available online.
+WSTB (88.9 FM) is a non-commercial educational FM radio station licensed to Streetsboro, Ohio, United States.
+Owned by the Streetsboro City School District, WSTB serves Portage County and the Akron metro area.
+WSTB is an academic program of Streetsboro High School with the studios located there.
+WSTB's transmitter is on the campus of Kent State University in Kent.

 History

-WSTB first began broadcasting in March 1972 at 91.5 FM.
-On July 11, 1995, the station began broadcasting at 88.9 FM.
+WSTB began broadcasting on March 1972 at 91.5 FM.
+On July 11, 1995, the station switched frequencies to 88.9 FM.

 Current programming

-WSTB airs alternative rock music throughout most of the week.
-The sole exception is Sunday, when the station airs a day-long block of oldies music; the station itself is effectively re-branded "The Sunday Oldies Jukebox".
+WSTB's main format is alternative rock music.
+The station additionally has 2 other music programs that play through weekends, such as heavy metal and oldies music.